cthoyt/cthoyt.github.io/index.md

 What is **Biopragmatics**?
 In language, semantics describe the names and meanings of words.
-The bioinformatics community has aptly adopted *biosemantics* as a name that encompasses the issues faced in natural language processing and data integration.
+The bioinformatics community has aptly adopted *biosemantics* as a concept that encompasses the issues with the names and meanings of biological entities, usually in natural language processing and data integration.
 However, semantics does not capture the context of words, and *biosemantics* fails to describe the biological context and complex relationships between biological entities.
-Pragmatics is the next level that captures exactly this, so I'm beginning to use *biopragmatics* to describe the family of computational approaches towards this goal.
+Pragmatics goes beyond semantics and describes the context of words.
+Because of this parallelism, I've begun to use the term *biopragmatics* to describe the family of computational approaches aimed at identifying and contextualizing the context of biological entities.

 Here's some details about my [research](/research.md), [teaching](/teaching.md), and [mentorship](/mentorship.md).
 My résumé can be found [here](https://github.com/cthoyt/resume/raw/master/main.pdf).